opieters/ugent_dissertation/chapters/digital_control_processing.md

 The concentration extraction itself is based on an accurate simulation of the entire opto-electrical circuit from figure <a href="{{< ref "system.md#figure-2.2" >}}">2.2</a>.
 This simulation creates the same $R\_{2/1}$ ratio that we can extract from the measurement data.
 By fitting the simulated $R\_{2/1}$ ratio to the measured one, we can extract the concentration, since this is an input parameter of the simulation.

 A simplified simulation version of all of the components from figure <a href="{{< ref "system.md#figure-2.2" >}}">2.2</a> has been written in Python.
-These are all linked together to form a \lstinline|FitComponent| object.
+These are all linked together to form a `FitComponent` object.
 This component's parameters will then be fitted to the UART data that is loaded from file.

 ## Real Time Incoming Signal Inspection Using a GUI